GoogleChrome/developer.chrome.com/site/en/blog/deprecating-web-sql/index.md

 {% Aside 'warning' %} This code is obsolete.
 Don't use it in practice. {% endAside %}

-If you run this code and
+If you were to run this code and
-[inspect the created table with Chrome DevTools](/docs/devtools/storage/websql/), this is the result that you get:
+[inspect the created table with Chrome DevTools](/docs/devtools/storage/websql/), this is the result:

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/MnkvXruPWsb89lFTynqX.png", alt="Inspecting the Web SQL section in Chrome DevTools shows a database called mydatabase with a table called rainstorms with the columns mood (textual) and severity (integer) that has one entry with a mood of somber and a severity of six.", width="800", height="187" %}

 ### Lack of implementor support

-Apart from the, from a today's point of view, arcane API shape, Mozilla had a lot of [concerns](https://hacks.mozilla.org/2010/06/beyond-html5-database-apis-and-the-road-to-indexeddb/) about Web SQL being built upon SQLite:
+Apart from the arcane API shape (at least from today's point of view), Mozilla had many [concerns](https://hacks.mozilla.org/2010/06/beyond-html5-database-apis-and-the-road-to-indexeddb/) about Web SQL being built upon SQLite: